VeryLazyBoy/git_workshop/test.md

     if leftS is 0 //there should at least be one S return 0;
     if s[leftS][leftE][leftL] has been memorized //s[leftS][leftE][leftL] means the total ways of arrangement
-                                                 //given S as the first galaxy, leftS number of S, leftE number of E and leftL number of L;
+                                                 //given S as the first galaxy, leftS number of S,
+                                                 //leftE number of E and leftL number of L;
         return the memorized result;
     if leftE and leftL are both 0
-        startSEndS[leftS][leftE][leftL] = 1;//startSEndS[leftS][leftE][leftL] means the total ways of arrangement
+        startSEndS[leftS][leftE][leftL] = 1; //startSEndS[leftS][leftE][leftL] means the total ways of arrangement
-                                            //given S as both the first and the last galaxy, leftS number of S, leftE number of E and leftL number of L;
+                                             //given S as both the first and the last galaxy,
+                                             //leftS number of S, leftE number of E and leftL number of L;
         return 1;

     set newS as leftS - 1